gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 - `systems.py` : This file will keep the logic of your game through the ECS systems, if you want to implement some kind of logic events, you will have them stored here.

-- `World.py` : This file will have your entities creation in the game world.
+- `World.py` : This file will have your entity creation in the game world.

 So let's jump right into it, and make our first feature, a **jetpack** for our player !